 Part C: 40–50 questions: Five-Choice Completion

 The first part consists of classification, or matching, questions, as they offer students sets of 5 options labeled A–E and a series of questions ranging from chemistry terminology to labeled portions of a graph.
-The questions present a definition or explanation; students are asked to match each definition to the option above.
+The questions present a definition or explanation; students are asked to match each definition to the correct option above.

 Relationship analysis questions present students with two columns marked I and II.
-Students are first asked to decide whether the statement in each column is true or false, and then determine if the statement in column II causes the statement in column I.
+Students are first asked to decide whether the statement in each column is true or false, and then determine whether the statement in column II causes the statement in column I.

 The third part, which makes up the majority of the test, consists of standard multiple-choice questions.